-New Jersey Environmental Infrastructure Trust (NJEIT)
+New Jersey Infrastructure Bank (NJIB)

-Total obligations payable to the NJEIT at June 30, 2018 and 2017 amounted to \$3,602,871 and \$3,970,230 respectively.
-A summary of the NJEIT obligations follow:
+Total obligations payable to the NJIB at June 30, 2020 and 2019 amounted to \$2,838,051 and \$3,225,350 respectively.
+A summary of the NJIB obligations follow:

-- A. In November 2002, the Authority issued New Jersey Environmental Infrastructure Trust (NJEIT) Series 2002A obligations.
+- A. In November 2002, the Authority issued NJIB Series 2002A obligations.
 Principal and interest payments due on these obligations commenced in the year 2004.
-The annual interest rate on the outstanding trust loan principal amount of \$350,000 of such obligations amounts to 4.75% over the remaining term.
-No interest is due on the remaining fund loan principal amount of \$249,754.
-This debt matures in 2022. - B. In October 2003, the Authority issued New Jersey Environmental Infrastructure Trust (NJEIT) Series 2003A obligations.
+The annual interest rate on the outstanding trust loan principal amount of \$220,000 of such obligations approximates 5.00% over the remaining term.
+No interest is due on the remaining fund loan principal amount of \$149,623.
+This debt matures in 2022. - B. In October 2003, the Authority issued NJIB Series 2003A obligations.
 Principal and interest payments due on these obligations commenced in the year 2005.
-The annual interest rate on the outstanding trust loan principal amount of \$285,000 of such obligations ranges between 3% and 6% over the remaining term.
-No interest is due on the remaining fund loan principal amount of \$198,945.
-This debt matures in 2023. - C. In March 2010, the Authority issued New Jersey Environmental Infrastructure Trust (NJEIT) Series 2010A obligations.
+The annual interest rate on the outstanding trust loan principal amount of \$200,000 of such obligations ranges between 3% and 6% over the remaining term.
+No interest is due on the remaining fund loan principal amount of \$133,273.
+This debt matures in 2023. - C. In March 2010, the Authority issued NJIB Series 2010A obligations.
 Principal and interest payments due on these obligations commenced August 1, 2011.
-The annual interest rate on the outstanding trust loan principal amount of \$1,260,000 of such obligations will range between 3% and 5% over the remaining term.
-No interest is due on the remaining fund loan principal amount of \$1,055,932.
-This debt matures in 2029. - D. In September 2010, the Authority issued New Jersey Environmental Infrastructure Trust (NJEIT) Series 2010B obligations.
+The annual interest rate on the outstanding trust loan principal amount of \$1,090,000 approximates 4% over the remaining term.
+No interest is due on the remaining fund loan principal amount of \$874,915.
+This debt matures in 2029. - D. In September 2010, the Authority issued NJIB Series 2010B obligations.
 Principal and interest payments due on these obligations commenced September 1, 2011.
-The annual interest rate on the outstanding trust loan principal amount of \$120,000 of such obligations amounts to 5.0% over the remaining term.
-No interest is due on the remaining fund loan principal amount of \$83,240.
-This debt matures in 2030.
+The annual interest rate on the outstanding trust loan principal amount of \$105,000 of such obligations amounts to 5.0% over the remaining term.
+No interest is due on the remaining fund loan principal amount of \$65,240.
+This debt matures in 2030. - E. In 2019 for purposes of temporary/interim financing during construction, the Authority issued non-interest-bearing Notes to the NJIB in the amounts of \$748,326 and \$544,554.
+These Notes represent funding for improvements to the Authority's Treatment Plant and Collection System projects, respectively.
+Proceeds of the Notes are held by the NJIB for the benefit of the Authority upon submission of approved construction cost requisitions.
+The Authority expects to permanently finance these Notes through the NJIB at the completion of the contracted work in May 2021.